mscsf25m003-commits/deep-reinforcement-learning-project/README.md

 | Total training steps | ~500,000 |
 | **Result** | **0% win rate** |

-**💡 My Insight:** Both agents used the same algorithm but the bodyguard never learned to chase.
+**My Insight:** Both agents used the same algorithm but the bodyguard never learned to chase.
 The intruder just ran straight to the zone and the bodyguard stood still.Same algorithm doesn't mean same outcome — the task asymmetry matters more than the algorithm.

 ---